Karinliu/web-design-1819/README.md

 ##### Study situation
 As previously told Larissa is visually impaired, since I build this whole prototype for her, before I could make the changes I should take a few points into consideration: <br>

-• It would be nice if the website gives feedback to me.
+• It would be nice if the website gives feedback to me. <br>
-• How handy it would be when a shortcut is introduced for the navigation.
+• How handy it would be when a shortcut is introduced for the navigation. <br>
-• Larissa mostly uses touch and hearing for performing actions.
+• Larissa mostly uses touch and hearing for performing actions. <br>

 #### Ignore conventions